-The database runs on Microsoft’s dedicated SQL Azure servers with a guaranteed uptime of 99.9%
+The Database Runs on Microsoft’s Dedicated SQL Azure Servers With a Guaranteed Uptime of 99.9%

+Microsoft has built in redundancies for protection.
+The first three copies of your Business Central database are in the customer primary data center, and there is a last in a different, geo-redundant location for extra measure.
 If the primary database copy goes down, the system automatically flips over to the secondary copy and a new live copy is spun up.
 If the entire primary data center goes down or contact is lost, the customer is connected to the fourth copy in the second center.

 Most viruses are developed after Microsoft has identified a vulnerability, developed a patch, and patched their servers.
 A local server may not be updated as quickly and it is these servers the virus makers are hoping to take advantage of.
 They are gambling that they can create a virus to exploit the problem before people patch their equipment.
 Virus generating software speeds up this process for the bad guys.